GuloSolutions/gravityforms-nutshell-integration/README.txt

 == Frequently Asked Questions ==

-## What needs to be done in a future release?
+* What needs to be done in a future release?

-- Addng Nutshell tags to Contacts from admin
+  Add Nutshell tags to Contacts from admin

-=== Upgrade Notice ===
+== Upgrade Notice ==

 == Screenshots ==

-=== Changelog ===
+== Changelog ==

-## 1.0.0 - 2019-03-01
+1.0.0 - 2019-03-01

-- Initial release
+* Initial release

-## 1.0.1 - 2019-03-04
+1.0.1 - 2019-03-04

-- Add API creds in admin section
+* Add API creds in admin section

-## 1.0.2 - 2019-03-04
+1.0.2 - 2019-03-04

-- Remove unused imports
+* Remove unused imports

-## 1.0.3 - 2019-04-09
+1.0.3 - 2019-04-09

-- Add more Nutshell API methods
+* Add more Nutshell API methods
-- Remove API info after uninstall
+* Remove API info after uninstall
-- Run frontend functionality if API keys exist
+* Run frontend functionality if API keys exist

-## 1.1.0 - 2019-04-09
+1.1.0 - 2019-04-09

-- Latest tag only stable
+* Latest tag only stable

-## 1.1.1 - 2019-05-22
+1.1.1 - 2019-05-22

-- Changes to the admin interface, plugin name, sanitization of input, admin forms
+* Changes to the admin interface, plugin name, sanitization of input, admin forms
-- Catch NUTSHELL API errors if no key or missing user
+* Catch NUTSHELL API errors if no key or missing user